kolodziejczakM/preact-modern-startupper/README.md

 -   `src/common/Button`

-When developing component it is recommended to use Storybook instead of tinkering in actual app.
+When developing component it is recommended to use Storybook instead of tinkering within actual app.
 To run storybook server: `npm run storybook`

 ### Example modules can be found in: